 6. If you are self-employed, you also need to provide your income source.
 For self-employed people, lenders will want to be sure that you can keep up with the repayments.
 Here, you will need to avail your account statements detailing your financial position in the recent past.

 7. Bigger deposits are a plus.
 The more the deposit you have, the larger the choices of mortgage that will be available to you.
 Most Philadelphia lenders reserve their best rates for clients with hefty deposits.Getting the right mortgage is not a walk in the park, however, with the right advice and working with the right people, you can get the ideal mortgage to help finance your dream home.
 Click To Tweet

 8. Buying with your spouse with a good credit score can boost your prospects.
 If you have a low credit score or you have no mean of coming up with the required down payment, you can consider applying for the mortgage together, with your spouse as the co-borrower (when the new home will be the primary residence for both).
 This can boost your chances of getting a mortgage especially if the other person has a strong credit history devoid of any delinquencies and a strong ability to repay the mortgage.
 However, this is a big commitment, and you may want to sit down with the other person to work out the specifics.

 9. Do not alter your application.
 Once you have made your application, do not try to change any figures that could hold up your home purchase.

-For Philadelphia residents, there are several valuable resources available including the Pennsylvania Housing Finance Agency, Clarifi and Philadelphia Home Buyers Meetup.
-STEM Lending being Philadelphia-based MortgageTech firm, it offers in-person, online and over-the-phone mortgage consultations from licensed mortgage loan officers toto Philadelphia residents.
-To take the first step in getting prequalified for a mortgage and save on your mortgage, reach out to STEM Lending’s mortgage experts today:
+For Philadelphia residents, there are several valuable resources available including the Pennsylvania Housing Finance Agency and Clarifi.
+We offer in-person, online and over-the-phone mortgage consultations from licensed mortgage loan officers.
+Take the first step in getting prequalified for a mortgage and save on your mortgage, reach out to STEM Lending’s mortgage team today: